josepajay/slate/source/index.html.md

 }
 ```

-This endpoint creates a new HD root public private key pair from the provided mnemonic words and password
+This endpoint in Credence recovers public private key pair from the provided mnemonic words.
+This can be used in case user no longer remembers his private public key pairs.

+This functionality is also available in Credence Desktop application.

 ### HTTP Request